HomeArticlesComparisonNPS vs PPF

 PPF in Depth

-PPF — Public Provident Fund was introduced in 1968 and remains one of the most straightforward government savings instruments.
-Any resident Indian can open a PPF account at a post office or designated bank branch.
-You can also open an account in the name of a minor child.
+PPF, the Public Provident Fund, was introduced in 1968 and remains one of the more straightforward government savings instruments around.
+Any resident Indian can open a PPF account at a post office or designated bank branch, including in the name of a minor child.

-The interest rate is 7.1% per annum as of financial year 2025-26, compounded annually and reviewed by the government each quarter.
-The rate is not guaranteed to stay fixed forever — it has declined from over 12% in the 1990s to the current level — but any existing balance continues to earn the prevailing rate, and changes have historically been gradual.
+The interest rate sits at 7.1% per annum as of financial year 2025-26, compounded annually and reviewed by the government each quarter.
+That rate isn't guaranteed to stay fixed forever.
+It has declined from over 12% in the 1990s to the current level, but any existing balance keeps earning the prevailing rate, and changes have historically come gradually.

-Tax treatment is EEE — Exempt-Exempt-Exempt: contributions qualify for Section 80C (up to Rs 1.5 lakh per year), the interest earned is exempt from income tax, and the entire maturity amount is tax-free.
-There is no partially taxable component, no annuity requirement, and no interaction with annuity rates at retirement.
+Tax treatment follows EEE, Exempt-Exempt-Exempt: contributions qualify for Section 80C (up to Rs 1.5 lakh per year), the interest earned is exempt from income tax, and the entire maturity amount is tax-free.
+There's no partially taxable component, no annuity requirement, and no interaction with annuity rates at retirement.
 The Rs 1.5 lakh annual contribution limit also sets the ceiling for PPF investment.

 Liquidity is structured but present.
 Loans against PPF balance are available from the 3rd to the 6th financial year.
-Partial withdrawals are permitted from the 7th financial year onwards — up to 50% of the balance at the end of the 4th preceding year.
-The account can be closed prematurely after 5 years only for specific reasons (critical illness of subscriber or family members, higher education expenses), with a 1% interest penalty.
+Partial withdrawals are permitted from the 7th financial year onwards, up to 50% of the balance at the end of the 4th preceding year.
+The account can close prematurely after 5 years only for specific reasons (critical illness of subscriber or family members, higher education expenses), with a 1% interest penalty.

-After the 15-year maturity, you have full flexibility: close and withdraw the entire corpus, extend without contribution (balance earns interest and can be withdrawn any time), or extend with fresh contributions in 5-year blocks.
-Extensions can continue indefinitely, making PPF work for investors who want to defer withdrawal and keep compounding.
+After the 15-year maturity, you get full flexibility: close and withdraw the entire corpus, extend without contribution (the balance earns interest and can be withdrawn any time), or extend with fresh contributions in 5-year blocks.
+Extensions can continue indefinitely, which makes PPF work well for investors who want to defer withdrawal and keep compounding.

 Use the PPF Calculator to see how your annual contributions grow to a fully tax-free corpus at different time horizons.